2020 United States presidential election in Georgia

 Like in other states, Trump had an early lead on election night due to the state counting in-person votes first on that day, before counting mail-in ballots over the following days.
 Biden subsequently cut into Trump's margin over the course of the week and eventually overtook Trump on Friday morning.
 Although majority-minority Burke County—near Augusta—flipped to Trump after supporting Hillary Clinton in 2016, Biden was able to build Clinton's vote shares in the densely populated Metro Atlanta counties of Gwinnett, Cobb, and Henry, increasing her vote shares of 50%, 48%, and 50% to 58%, 56%, and 60%, respectively–in all three cases, the best showing for a non-Georgian Democrat since John F. Kennedy in the 1960 election.
-This helped Biden win the state by a plurality, despite not flipping any counties.

-Due to the close margins in the initial election results, Georgia Secretary of State Brad Raffensperger announced on November 11 that a full audit by hand would be conducted.
-The audit was completed on November 18, and Biden was confirmed to be the winner on November 19.
+Biden became the first Democrat to carry the state since Bill Clinton in 1992; the first to win a statewide election in Georgia since 2006; the first to carry a state in the Deep South since Bill Clinton carried Louisiana in 1996; and the first to gain over 70% of the vote in Fulton County since Franklin D. Roosevelt in 1944.
+Georgia was the closest state in 2020, the second-closest being Arizona, marking the first time since 1948 that the Democratic nominee won both Sun Belt states in the same presidential election (Clinton won each state in separate elections).
+Georgia is also one of only two states that backed Biden that didn't back Barack Obama in either of his runs for president in 2008 and 2012, the other being Arizona.

-Trump would engage in unsuccessful attempts to overturn the results, challenging Raffensperger in a widely publicized phone-call to "find" 11,000 more votes.
-Actions taken by Trump allies in Georgia, including a scheme to send fake electors to Congress, are currently under criminal investigation.
+Due to the close margins in the initial election results, Georgia Secretary of State Brad Raffensperger announced on November 11 that a recount by hand would be conducted.
+The recount was completed on November 18, and Biden was confirmed to be the winner on November 19.